storytelling + spoken word

 Dan Gordon

 Join Dante, a “Teller of Tales,” on an exciting and interactive voyage to the Land of Stories, where the Storybird lives.
-With his magic flute, Dante recounts stirring tales from various lands, exposing the students to the traditions of several cultures.
+With his magic flute, Dante recounts stirring tales from various lands, exposing the participants to the traditions of several cultures.
 Each story includes a lesson about understanding differences and finding the good in all.
-Students participate in the tales with movement and voice, and, by the end of the stroll, feel like they have become storytellers themselves!
+Audience members participate in the tales with movement and voice, and, by the end of the stroll, feel like they have become storytellers themselves!

 Single Performance